Clearing snow and ice

 We have pulled together a range of advice on clearing snow and ice in public areas:

 - There's no law stopping you from clearing snow and ice on the pavement outside your home or from public spaces.
-(It's unlikely you'll be sued or held legally responsible for any injuries on the path if you have cleared it carefully).

 - Clear snow or ice early in the day.
 It’s easier to move fresh, loose snow rather than hard snow that has packed together from people walking on it